BookLover2046/gen711-811/labs/lab7.md

 following questions.

 1) What percent of reads did we discard from our sample?

+0.23% of reads were discarded from the SRR2589044 sample.

 2) What percent of reads did we keep both pairs?

+79.96% of reads in which both the forward and reverse sequences were kept in the SRR2589044 sample.

 ::::::::::::::::::::::::::::::::::::::::::::::::::